 - 1. Assessments made on entry to the school, or during the school year on a whole school basis.
 This may include reading tests, standardisation testing, CAT testing or EYFS in primary schools. - 2.
 Targeted assessments done on pupils with suspected special educational needs on entry to the school, this may include BPVS, verbal and non-verbal reasoning tests, working memory assessment etc. - 3.
 Class teachers monitor pupil progress informally on an on-going basis and formally through pupil progress meetings.
 If a teacher feels there may be an SEND need, a Cause for Concern form will be completed.
 The SENDCo will undertake assessments (using age appropriate tools) where an SEND need is suspected. - 4.
 Teachers and Teaching assistants have had training focusing on dyslexia and autism.

-More in-depth specialist training to support SEND pupils is organised on a needs basis. - 5.
+Teachers and Teaching Assistants have received speech and language training through the Talk of the Town initiative.
+More in-depth specialist training to support SEN pupils is organised on a needs basis. - 5.
 Pupils who do not make adequate progress through the graduated approach may be further assessed by external agencies, such as the Educational Psychologist, IPASS, SENSS and Speech and Language Therapy Services.